Live each day as if your life had just begun. - Johann Wolfgang von Goethe

 You’ll be relieved to know that I do not usually use drainage tubes.
 Instead, I use a series of internal sutures to hold the remaining tissues in place before closing the incision.
 Doing so reduces much of the empty space where fluid tends to accumulate after surgery.
 With very little or no empty space, the risk of fluid accumulation is decreased.
 That’s why generally you won’t need any pesky, uncomfortable drainage tubes.
 You may know this as a drainless tummy tuck or no-drain tummy tuck.
 You’ll be able to focus on your recovery better in more comfort, and see your results faster.

-Leaving the surgical facility
+Leaving the surgical facility after your tummy tuck treatment

 Once the effects of the anesthesia have worn off, you are discharged into the care of the person you’ve authorized to help you.
 This person or another responsible adult should stay with you the initial night following your surgery.
 They'll be able to help you since you'll probably find it difficult to perform even the simplest of tasks alone.